decoherencemedia/fashyleaks-frontend/README.md

 Functionality

-- get warnings working
 - implement mobile
 - change pagination such that
-  - old batch isn't displayed
-    loading bar displays when loading a new batch
+  - old batch isn't displayed going from 10th to 11th page loading bar displays when loading a new batch

 Style